-Robotic workers are now commonplace in sectors such as automobile and electronics manufacturing.
+Robots are now very much commonplace in industrial sectors such as automobile and electronics manufacturing.
 They will also be increasingly recruited by food production, retail, healthcare and distribution operations in the near future.

 As a result, the staffing of robotic engineers, scientists, information technology (IT), research and development (R&D) and manufacturing technology talent is skyrocketing.
 This results in many recruitment managers having unfilled robotics job openings.
 This robot trend will only increase in the future.

 This is why the Strategic Search Corporation recruitment team can help you.
 We specialize in recruiting qualified robot technical, engineering and scientific candidates worldwide!

 It is very important for you to have a robots recruiting partner like Strategic Search Corporation.
 To highlight that point, here are some predictions of where automation and robotics are likely to make waves in the future.

 Robots Becoming Increasingly Commonplace In Our Homes

-The use of home assistance robots has been slow to take off thus far except for robotic vacuum cleaners.
-But, that change in 2022 with whole breed of startups and established companies engineering new robots.
+The use of home assistance robots had been slow to take off except for robotic vacuum cleaners.
+But, that is now changing with whole breed of startups and established companies engineering new robots.

 The apparent applications are plentiful.
 Ideas range from robotic companions for the elderly to robots designed to feed, play with and care for pets while their owners are out.